 The Government has also announced other improvements to the overall ETS and will be considering more in 2019.

 Information on these changes is available on the Ministry for the Environment (MfE) website.

-The introduction of an emissions cap will not affect the availability of New Zealand Units for forestry participants with forests registered in the ETS.
+Introducing an emissions cap will not affect the availability of New Zealand Units for forestry participants with forests registered in the ETS.

-As a result of stage II of the New Zealand Emission Trading Scheme (NZ ETS) review, in 2017 the Government made in-principle decisions on a package of 4 proposals to improve the operation of the New Zealand ETS in the 2020s.
+As a result of stage 2 of the New Zealand Emission Trading Scheme (NZ ETS) review, in 2017 the Government made in-principle decisions on a package of 4 proposals to improve the operation of the New Zealand ETS in the 2020s.